 A policy without an own-occupation feature would not pay benefits so long as you’re able to work in some capacity.
 With it, benefits would be paid so long as you couldn’t perform the specific tasks of your practice.

 Residual disability is generally defined as being able to perform one or more, but not all, of the material and substantial duties of your occupation, or unable to work in your occupation for a set percentage of the time.
 This would mean that you can still practice medicine but have to limit how much you can work.

 Residual disability benefits are triggered when the insured suffers an established percentage of income because of their disability.
 The benefit you receive under the provision is typically proportionate to your lost earning power.

 All insurance is priced based on the risk of you, the insured, filing a claim.
 The higher your risk, the more you will pay in premiums.

-One of the factors that contributes to higher risk for disability claims — and thus higher premiums for disability insurance — is age.
+One of the factors that contribute to a higher risk for disability claims — and thus higher premiums for disability insurance — is age.
 Statistics show the older you are, the more likely you are of becoming disabled.
-Therefore, you can save money in the long-term by purchasing coverage today.
+Therefore, you can save money in the long term by purchasing coverage today.
 Each year you age is more money you’ll be paying out each month or year in premiums.

 If you do buy coverage when you’re starting out in practice, it’s also advisable to get a policy with a future purchase option, also sometimes referred to as a future increase option, a future insurability option, or a benefit update rider.